Maintenance / Alimony

 Often issues of spousal maintenance can be resolved effectively through negotiation strategies, such as mediation.
 But, when necessary, we do not hesitate to take a case to trial.
 We will fight for a long-term solution that provides financial peace of mind as you move into a new stage of your life.

 Contact Us For A Free Initial Consultation

-To discuss your situation, please call our office in Belleville, Illinois, at 618-277-3476 or 888-446-6538.
+To discuss your situation, please call our office in Belleville, Illinois, at 618-277-3476.
 You can also reach us online.
-Initial consultations with our lawyer are confidential and free.
-We can meet with you via Skype if you cannot visit our office.
+Initial consultations with our attorneys are confidential and free.